gpaumier/gp2/src/pages/home.rst

       :doc:`Fluorescence immunoassay with antibody mAb SP31 <biochips>` (rows 1 & 2) and control antibody Il2-73 (row 3), attached on a silane layer grafted through liquid-phase CEA-2 functionalization.

 In 2008, I completed my Ph.D at LAAS-CNRS, where I worked on microfluidic devices for chemical & biological analysis.
-I developed :doc:`technologies based on PNIPAM <phd>`, a polymer whose properties change with temperature.
+I developed :doc:`technologies based on PNIPAM <pnipam>`, a polymer whose properties change with temperature.
 I also explored applications in controlled electro-osmosis and sample preparation for nano-liquid chromatography, through on-demand adsorption and release of proteins.

 .. class:: rowspan-2
 .. sidebar::

    .. figure:: /images/2008-06-11_PNIPAM-microsystems-at-LAAS-CNRS-011.jpg

-      :doc:`Silica capillary coated with PNIPAM <phd>` under a fluorescence microscope, and placed on a thermoelectric Peltier module to control the temperature of the polymer.
+      :doc:`Silica capillary coated with PNIPAM <pnipam>` under a fluorescence microscope, and placed on a thermoelectric Peltier module to control the temperature of the polymer.

-I never completely left science and engineering.
+I still consider myself a scientist and engineer.
 I continue to learn and work in interdisciplinary contexts across scientific fields, and I also write software in various coding languages when needed.

 ..
 TODO: Add link to studies page once written: :doc:`engineering physics and nanotechnology <studies>`,